 Scientist - Assay Development

 Core to our organism engineering pipeline is the testing and analysis of our engineered strains.
-We leverage high throughput screens and selections to measure 1000s of strains at a time for improved production of cultured ingredients.
-As such, your assay development approaches need to work across multiple hosts and cultured ingredients of interest.
-If successful, your new screening and selection methods will lie at the center of our next foundry Bioworks2.
+We leverage high throughput screens and selections to measure thousands of strains at a time for improved enzyme activity of key steps or increased titers of final products.
+Given the diversity of projects at Ginkgo, your assay development approaches need to work across multiple hosts and products of interest.
+If successful, your new screening and selection methods will lie at the center of our new high throughput screening pipelines.

-The ideal candidate has led the development of genetic screens or selections from conception, piloting, development through validation.
-Experience with screens or selections based on NGS, biosensors or clever genetic selections are of interest.
+The ideal candidate has led the development of enzymatic activity screens, microbial phenotypic screens, or genetic selections from conception, development, and piloting through execution.
+Experience with screens or selections based on NGS, biosensors, or clever genetic selections are of interest.

-- Develop and validate new HTP screens and selections for cultured ingredients of interest
+- Develop and validate new high throughput screens and selections for products of interest

 - Apply DOE methods to reduce assay CV and increase reproducibility

-- Scale assays to work on 1000s of strains per week via software + automation
+- Scale assays to work on >10,000 strains per week via software + automation

-- Collaborate with software engineers to ensure that all generated data is captured, stored and analyzed in Ginkgo's LIMS
+- Collaborate with software engineers to ensure that all data is captured, stored, and analyzed in Ginkgo's LIMS

-- PhD in biology, bioengineering, chemistry, chemical engineering or equivalent or MS with equivalent experience
+- PhD in biology, biochemistry, bioengineering, chemistry, chemical engineering, or equivalent, OR BS with equivalent experience

-- Familiarity with software or laboratory automation a plus
+- Familiarity with software, programming, or laboratory automation a plus

 To learn more about Ginkgo, check out some recent press: